codefellows-seattle-javascript-401d23/08-vanilla-rest-api/README.md

  http POST :3000/api/v1/bird name=birdname type=birdtype info='extra info about this bird'
  This will return a JSON object including a newly-generated id which can be used to retrieve that resource.

- * To retrieve an array of all stored resource IDs: http GET :3000/api/v1/allIds
+ * To retrieve an array of all stored resource ids: http GET :3000/api/v1/ids

 * To retrieve a resource by id, for example if id is '1234-5678' http GET :3000/api/v1/bird?id=1234-5678